Brennen-Hill/Brennen-Hill.github.io/_projects/Embodied-AI.md

 - **Dynamic Platform Accommodation:** The algorithm was designed from the ground up to explicitly account for a dynamic, mobile platform, a key differentiator from most SOTA methods.

 - **Prototyping & Validation:** I developed initial prototypes in Python to validate the theory against simulated data.
 After success, I built a robust data pipeline to ingest, process, and replay historical telemetry data from numerous real-world operational runs, enabling massive-scale regression testing.
-This pipeline included a [https://BrennenHill.com/Embodied-AI](robotic simulation & analysis platform).
+This pipeline included a [robotic simulation & analysis platform](https://BrennenHill.com/Embodied-AI).

 - **Production Implementation:** The final, high-performance algorithm was implemented in Lisp.
 This system was rigorously validated through a multi-stage pipeline, progressing from high-fidelity simulation to extensive on-hardware performance analysis to prove its real-world robustness.